 With the falling yields on small savings like PPF, the individual investor may look to shift to more long term risk assets like ELSS for saving tax under Section 80C.
 This rebalancing will reduce the exposure to PPF kind of instruments and increase exposure to ELSS.

 The financial plan may also have to do a rethink due to the high incidence of endowment insurance and PPF in the portfolio.
+The high incidence of these products may mean that the investor is not taking enough risk with their investments.
+A PPF calculator can be used to estimate how much the investment will grow over time, so the investor can see if they are on track to meet their financial goals.
 These products could from EEE to EET soon and investors may be better off sticking to term policies for pure risk cover and relying more on mutual fund for long term wealth creation.

 There are a variety of triggers for portfolio rebalancing and different approaches to do it.
 Primarily, the portfolio rebalancing must reflect two things.
 Firstly, it must reflect the shift in your financial realities and your risk profile.
 Secondly, it must also reflect the changing realities in the market with respect to assets.
 That is the basic idea.